pranaykamtekar/Scraping_cardekho_site_in_R/README.md

 # Scraping_cardekho_site

-In this project we have scraped the web data in structured format as we have car_dekho website after filering we have 25+ cars which are perfect fit with different price bracket we have gathered all of them into one dataframe and tried to visualize the data
+In this project we have scraped the web data in structured format as we have car_dekho website after filtering we have 25+ cars which are perfect fit with different price bracket of 3 to 5 lakhs we have gathered all of them into one dataframe and tried to visualize the data
 There R code of it Also there are few screenshot attached in the repository